llTheBlankll/llTheBlankll/README.md

 </div>

 <div align="justify">
   Cybersecurity Enthusiast with substantial background through self-guided learning and real life encounters.
-As a hobbyist, I have developed deep insights into principles and practices of cybersecurity without being formally employed in the field.
-In my expertise, I am able to work in different areas of cybersecurity that include secure development, encryption technologies , monitoring and incident response.
+As a hobbyist, I have developed some insights into principles and practices of cybersecurity without being formally employed in the field.
+In my expertise, I am able to work in different areas of cybersecurity that include secure development, monitoring and incident response.
+I might lack experience in certain areas because I do not have any formal education and guidance.

   ## Key Skills

   - **Secure Development:** Writing code that is secure code, implementing security features and apply industry best practices even when hobbyist.

-  - **Encryption Technologies:** Master of installing data encryption algorithms, both during transfer and at rest comprehensive confidentiality.

   - **Monitoring and Incident Response:** Constantly observes systems for suspicious activities, invokes incident response plans and promptly counteracts security incidents.